 Winning The War On Cancer

-This book, written through the eyes of Dr. Beljanski’s daughter, Sylvie Beljanski, tells the true story of one woman’s quest to carry on her father’s legacy and to discover a new treatment for cancer.
-The book combines scientific information with a tale of defiance, hope, despair, personal growth and love.
+This book, written through the eyes of Dr. Beljanski’s daughter, Sylvie Beljanski, tells the true story of one woman’s quest to carry on her father’s legacy and to discover a new cancer treatment.
+The book combines scientific information with a tale of defiance, hope, despair, personal growth, and love.
+It provides:

 President Nixon signed the War on Cancer into Law in 1971.
 Some forty-five years and several billion dollars later, it looks like we have lost the battle.
 Or have we?